 In this recipe I did not adjust the amount of sugar.
 However, I must admit that we will not be pouring out that pie filling and using it just as it is, because our family simply doesn’t enjoy that amount of sweetness.
 I actually used the partial quart of filling and doubled its volume with freshly sliced apples for a nice baked apple dish for our supper that night and my family loved it.
 I’ll plan on adding more apples when I use my filling to make my pies.

 Most of the recipes call for crisp and tart apples – to balance the sweetness of the sugar and to hold up through the blanching, canning and then the baking.
 We’ve always been impressed with the quality and selection at Kauffman’s Fruit Farm, so that’s where I headed for my apples.
 I decided to go with a combination of Jonagold, Honey Crisp and Grimes Golden apples.
 These are great for baking and for snacking!

-After going through many recipes, I landed on the one from the National Center for Home Food Preservation as my primary – I like that it has the recipe for 1 quart as well as a canner full – 7 quarts.
+After going through many recipes, I landed on the Apple Pie Filling Recipe from the National Center for Home Food Preservation as my primary – I like that it has the recipe for 1 quart as well as a canner full – 7 quarts.

 *Variations: The brown sugar and the cider create a rich deep color and more of a caramel taste which we love.
 If you wish for a filling with a little more clarity, you can use white sugar instead of the brown; and apple juice instead of the apple cider.

 In a large kettle, bring a gallon of water to boil on the stove.
 (My pasta cooker worked well for removing the blanched apples quickly from the heat.)

 Wash, peel, core and slice your apples to ½ inch thick slices.
 You may wish to use a fruit fresh (ascorbic acid) bath to hold your slices until blanching.
 I did not…my apples were so easy to prepare and I was able to get the 6 cups for blanching before browning occurred.